 That said, all those advantages don’t come without a flipside.
 PostgreSQL, like any other mainstream DBMS, has its downsides that every developer should know about in advance.
 This article will discuss the most common problems PostgreSQL developers face and the best ways to circumvent them.

 Some people use the pg_stat_statements view to detect slow queries by looking at their load times.
 Others prefer PostgreSQL Explain, which is revered for giving a more accurate and inclusive query breakdown.
-Together with Analyze, the function helps boost PostgreSQL performance by showing the execution plan generated by PostgreSQL’s planner and displaying the run time.
+Together with Analyze, the function helps boost PostgreSQL client performance by showing the execution plan generated by PostgreSQL’s planner and displaying the run time.

 Replication lag problems

 Cases of replication lag issues are few and far between, but their heavy impact on application performance makes them worth including in this list.
-Identifying PostgreSQL replication lags is a fairly easy task, but there are several ways of looking at the problem, which might determine the most suitable way to solve it.
+Identifying PostgreSQL replication lags is a reasonably easy task, but there are several ways of looking at the problem, which might determine the most suitable way to solve it.

 PostgreSQL uses streaming replication – a feature introduced in version 9.0 – which should make it fast since changes are logged as a series of log records exactly as the WAL receiver intercepts them.
-Once these log records are put on the WAL file, the PostgreSQL startup process replays that data and the streaming replication process begins.
+Once these log records are put on the WAL file, the PostgreSQL startup process replays that data, and the streaming replication process begins.

-Most lags occur when the WAL segment cannot be found, or there are network issues, configuration problems, bad hardware, or busy nods.
+Most lags occur when the WAL segment cannot be found or there are network issues, configuration problems, bad hardware, or busy nods.
 You can use the pg_stat_replication utility to get a view of the streaming replication status.
 ClusterControl has also been shown to assist with database node monitoring.